Religious persecution: Persecution of Muslims

 Shia-Sunni conflicts persist.
 Indonesia is approximately 87% Sunni Muslim, and "Shia and Ahmadi Muslims reported feeling under constant threat."
 Anti-Shia rhetoric was common throughout 2019 in some online media outlets and on social media."

 In Saudi Arabia, the government "is based largely on sharia as interpreted by the Hanbali school of Sunni Islamic jurisprudence.
 Freedom of religion is not provided under the law."
 In January and May 2019, police raided predominantly Shia villages in the al-Qatif Governorate...
 In April the government executed 37 citizens ...
 33 of the 37 were from the country's minority Shia community and had been convicted following what they stated were unfair trials for various alleged crimes, including protest-related offenses...
 Authorities detained ... three Shia Muslims who have written in the past on the discrimination faced by Shia Muslims, with no official charges filed; they remained in detention at year's end...
 Instances of prejudice and discrimination against Shia Muslims continued to occur..."

-Islamophobia continues.
+Islamophobia can refer prejudice against Muslims, which can be distinct from persecution of Muslims.
 In Finland, "A report by the European Commission Against Racism and Intolerance (ECRI) said hate crimes and intolerant speech in public discourse, principally against Muslims and asylum seekers (many of whom belong to religious minorities), had increased in recent years...
 A Finns Party politician publicly compared Muslim asylum seekers to an invasive species."
 There were several demonstrations by neo-Nazis and nativist groups in 2019.
 One neo-Nazi group, the NRM (the Nordic Resistance Movement), "continued to post anti-Muslim and anti-Semitic statements online and demonstrated with the anti-immigrant group Soldiers of Odin."